Dyasteek/holbertonschool-printf/README.md

 </p>
 <h4>
 	The _printf function returns the number of characters that were printed.
-	Here is an example of how to use the _printf function:
+	Here is an example of how to use the _printf function with a flowchart below:

 		#include <stdio.h>
 		#include "_printf.h"